Sajitha Madathil: TV/Video productions

 Sajitha Madathil had worked as a producer in Kairali TV, a Malayalam Satellite Channel, from 2000 to 2002.
 During this tenure, she had conceived, co-ordinated and directed 75 episodes of a weekly magazine titled Penmalayalam (Malayali Women) on women's issues and performance tradition.

 She received Three state awards for Documentary Making.

 For Public Relations Department, Government of Kerala she directed a documentary on P K Medini—Maattathinte pattukari (The Minstrel of Change) in 2011 with duration of 42min.

 Publication

 Sajitha has been actively writing on Kerala theater for last few years.
-She received Kerala Sangeet Natak Akademi Award for Best book of the year for her first book on history of Women in Malayalam Theatre, 2010.
+She received Kerala Sangeet Natak Akademi Award for Best book of the year for her first book on history of Women in Malayalam Theatre (Malayala Nadaka Sthree Charithram) Kozhikode: Mathrubhumi Publishing House, 2010.
+M K Kamalam, A Biography published by Kerala State Chalachithra Academy, Trivandrum: 2010.